-As he sets out to explore Andean Peru and the story of the Great Inca Road, our team leader reflects on how geography can shape a human destiny
+As he explores Andean Peru and the story of the Great Inca Road, explorer and Outpost team leader Jeff Fuchs reflects on how geography can shape a human destiny.

-Jeff (2nd from right) with our local Peruvian team members (from left): Alex, Domingo and Jackie
+Jeff (2nd from right) with our Peruvian team (from left): Alex, Domingo and Jackie.

 Departures (and arrivals) by plane seem to suck some of the magic out of tangible travel.
 But they do usher in the introduction of new spaces and ways of life in a rush and a blast.
 The senses and visceral experience is deprived, and then inundated.
 One adapts, or one perishes.